-The research mission of Shigao Chen, Ph.D., is to provide innovative ultrasound solutions to meet critical clinical needs of patients.
-His research program is mainly focused on developing novel ultrasound imaging technologies for the quantitative evaluation of various diseases with high accuracy.
-Special emphasis is given to translational research that brings new techniques from bench to bedside to improve patient care.
+The research mission of Shigao Chen, Ph.D., is to provide novel ultrasound solutions to meet critical clinical needs.
+His research program is mainly focused on developing next-generation ultrasound imaging technologies for the quantitative evaluation of various diseases with high accuracy.
+Special emphasis is given to translational research that brings innovation from bench to bedside to improve patient care.

-The Comb-push Ultrasound Shear Elastography (CUSE) technology developed by Dr. Chen and colleagues has been licensed by leading ultrasound companies, implemented on clinical ultrasound scanners and used around the world to benefit patients.
-Dr. Chen has many patents, and his research has been supported by competitive grants from the National Institute of Diabetes and Digestive and Kidney Diseases and the National Institute of Biomedical Imaging and Bioengineering.
+The Comb-push Ultrasound Shear Elastography (CUSE) developed by Dr. Chen and colleagues has been licensed by leading ultrasound companies, implemented on clinical ultrasound scanners, and widely used around the world to benefit patient care.

 - Shear wave elastography.
 The CUSE technology uses multiple push beams spaced out like a comb to produce shear waves for high signal-to-noise ratio and fast 2-D shear wave imaging.
-Mechanical vibration is used in another technology to generate shear waves deep within the body for noninvasive liver fibrosis staging in obese patients.
+Mechanical vibration is used in another technology to generate shear waves deep within the body for noninvasive liver fibrosis staging with deep penetration.

 - Microvessel imaging.
-High frame rate ultrasound imaging combined with novel processing algorithms are used to image microvessels that are less than 50 microns in size.
-These technologies have a wide range of medical applications in the diagnosis and treatment evaluation of cancers and inflammatory diseases, as well as functional imaging of the brain and spinal cord.
+High frame rate ultrasound combined with novel processing algorithms are used to image microvessels that are less than 50 microns in size.
+These technologies have a wide range of medical applications in the diagnosis, evaluation and treatment of cancers and inflammatory diseases, as well as functional imaging of the brain and spinal cord.

 - Therapeutic ultrasound.
 The interaction of ultrasound with cells and micro- or nanoparticles can be leveraged for augmented therapy and targeted or localized drug release to reduce systematic side effects.